x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 ## Step 6: Lock down the public folders (public folder downtime required)

-When the majority of the data in your public folders has migrated to Microsoft 365 or Microsoft 365 Groups, you can run the script `LockAndSavePublicFolderProperties.ps1` on the Exchange 2016  or Exchange 2019 server to make the public folders read-only.
+When the majority of the data in your public folders has migrated to Microsoft 365 Groups, you can run the script `LockAndSavePublicFolderProperties.ps1` on the Exchange 2016  or Exchange 2019 server to make the public folders read-only.
 This step ensures that no new data is added to public folders before the migration completes.

 > [!NOTE]
 > If there are mail-enabled public folders (MEPFs) among the public folders being migrated, this step will copy some properties of MEPFs, such as SMTP addresses, to the corresponding group in Microsoft 365 or Office 365 and then mail-disable the public folder.
 Because the migrating MEPFs will be mail-disabled after the execution of this script, you will start seeing emails sent to MEPFs instead being received in the corresponding groups.
 For more details, see [Migration scripts](#migration-scripts) later in this article.